moi24py/linux-embedded-journey/README.md

 # linux-embedded-journey
 My journey towards becoming a Linux embedded developer.

-:pushpin: Goal
+<p>:pushpin: Goal<br>
-Develop professional skills in the embedded field with an emphasis on industrial tools, hardware communication, and user space.
+Develop professional skills in the embedded field with an emphasis on industrial tools, hardware communication, and user space.</p>
 :date: started on August 2025

 ---